 The idea is, of course, that his odd perception of things will pick up on clues and connections others won’t.
 And he’s going to need all the advantages he can get as Emma is leaving a trail of dead, wealthy assholes in her wake.

 MONOCHROME actually has a lot going for it.
-Synesthesia makes for an interesting addition to the standard detective plot and can be creatively represented on the screen.
+Synesthesia, which also plays a role in Sound of Violence, makes for an interesting addition to the standard detective plot and can be creatively represented on the screen.
 Thankfully it’s treated fairly seriously and not simply used as a cheap gimmick.

 Jarvis and Woodcock both give good performances.
 Jarvis has the right look for the part as well as the acting chops.
 He’s primarily known as a singer, but could easily make acting a full-time gig.
 Woodcock gets the rare enough role of a female serial killer, even rarer in that she’s not some black widow seducing and killing for money.